ansible-community/antsibull/README.md

 ## Versioning and compatibility

-From version 0.1.0 on, antsibull sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull and antsibull-lint)** during a major release cycle.
+From version 0.1.0 on, antsibull sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull)** during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

 We explicitly exclude code compatibility. **antsibull is not supposed to be used as a library.** The only exception are potential dependencies with other antsibull projects (currently, none).
 If you want to use a certain part of antsibull as a library, please create an issue so we can discuss whether we add a stable interface for **parts** of the Python code.
 We do not promise that this will actually happen though.